Introduction of Owner’s Equity

 - Treasury Stock: This represents the amount of share capital bought back or repurchased by the company from the existing shareholders.
 It is shown as a negative figure in the ledger balances of the Owner’s equity.

-- Retained Earnings: This represents the amount earned by the company till date but not distributed as a dividend.
-Thus, retained earnings mean those earnings which have not been distributed but have been retained till date for the purpose of the business.
+- Retained Earnings: This represents the amount earned by the company to date but not distributed as a dividend.
+Thus, retained earnings mean those that have not been distributed but have been retained for the business.
 The amount is usually distributed to the owners only when a company does not foresee any big opportunity to use the money & increase the value of the money.

 Let’s have a look over the statement of owner’s equity:

-The above format may also be called as statements of changes in equity (SOCE).
+The above format may also be called a statement of changes in equity (SOCE).
 It is prepared at the end of the year & reflected in the balance sheet.

 Owner’s Equity in Balance Sheet